Di

 D

-The car used in the main "driving off the bridge" scene is consistently described as a Duesenberg, [...]
+The car used in the main "driving off the bridge" scene is consistently described as a Duesenberg, b [...]

 D